Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Controls

-Threshold -60 to 0 dBFS, default -18 dBFS
+Threshold -60 to 0 dBFS per band, default -18 dBFS

-Compress Detector strength / compression intensity
+Compress Detector strength / compression intensity, per band

-SC Filter Detector-only high-pass filter
+SC Filter Global detector-only high-pass filter

 Channel Mode Stereo / Left-Right / Mid-Side